-Flight accessibility to the main tourist hotspots in North Africa used to be considered pretty easy and frequent.
+Flight accessibility to the main tourist hot spots in North Africa used to be considered pretty easy and frequent.
 In recent times however the North African countries of Egypt and Tunisia have had limited flight access due to political instability and terrorism.
-Thankfully both are starting to re emerge which is great news as both countries are so popular for UK tourism.
+Thankfully both are starting to re-emerge which is great news as both countries are so popular for UK tourism.

 The Gambia and Senegal as well as the Cape Verde islands are now considered great value beach resorts.
-An up and coming island is Sao Tome which has been on the fringes of breaking through as a holiday destination for some years.
+An up-and-coming island is Sao Tome which has been on the fringes of breaking through as a holiday destination for some years.

 The continent is perhaps best known in sporting circles for its athletes.
-In particular the long distance runners from Kenya and Ethiopia who for years have dominated world athletics.
+In particular, the long-distance runners from Kenya and Ethiopia who for years have dominated world athletics.

 The football World Cup took place in South Africa in 2010.
 While in 1995 the Rugby World Cup, under the watch of Nelson Mandela, was won on a night never to be forgotten by the Springboks.